-- collaboratively engaging in the analysis, interpretation and implementation of Ministry of Education curriculum and district school board policies and guidelines - collaboratively applying the theoretical understanding necessary to design, implement and assess programs and/or practices - engaging in shared collegial practices related to modelling and adapting expectations, strategies and assessment practices in response to the individual needs of learners - facilitating the collective creation of learning environments conducive to the intellectual, social, emotional, physical, environmental, linguistic, cultural, spiritual and moral development of the learner - facilitating collaboration with in-school personnel, parents, guardians, caregivers and the community - collaboratively accessing and exploring a variety of resources, including technological resources, within and beyond the educational system to enhance professional knowledge in support of student learning - encouraging critical reflection and dialogue that promotes the ethical use of technology to support learners' safety, privacy and well-being

-- utilizing strategies that refine collective professional practice through ongoing inquiry, dialogue and reflection - facilitating the collaborative design and critical assessment of ethical practices - collectively exploring and developing a shared understanding of the need to respect and conserve resources in the environment.
+- analyzing, interpreting and implementing Ministry of Education curriculum and district school board policies and guidelines - having and applying the theoretical understanding necessary to design, implement and assess programs and/or practices - modelling and adapting expectations, strategies and assessment practices in response to the individual needs of learners - facilitating the creation of learning environments conducive to the intellectual, social, emotional, physical, environmental, linguistic, cultural, spiritual and moral development of the learners - collaborating with in-school personnel, parents, guardians, caregivers and the community - accessing and exploring a variety of resources, including technological resources, within and beyond the educational system to enhance professional knowledge in support of student learning - critically reflecting on the ethical use of technology to support learners' safety, privacy and well-being - refining professional practice through ongoing inquiry, dialogue and reflection - supporting and modelling ethical practices - understanding the need to respect and conserve resources in the environment.

-B. Overall learning expectations related to teaching within a Akunehsyering context
+B. Overall learning expectations related to teaching within a Akunehsyer ni?

-The Additional Qualification Course: Senior Division, Teaching Tuscarora is meant to be open and accessible to educators with some knowledge of Akunehsyenia history and culture, and who have a desire to integrate that knowledge into their practice to teach language more effectively.
+The Additional Qualification Course: Teaching Tuscarora is meant to be open and accessible to educators with some knowledge of Akunehsye ·ni? history and culture, and who have a desire to integrate that knowledge into their practice to teach language more effectively.

-In addition to reaffirming and extending knowledge in the standards of professional practice for a teacher in Ontario, as suggested in Section A, within a Akunehsyevini context the Additional Qualification Course: Senior Division, Teaching Tuscarora is meant to foster in candidates also the professional knowledge, skills, dispositions and practices related to the teaching of Tuscarora within a Akunehsyevini context, including (Figure 3):
+In addition to reaffirming and extending knowledge in the standards of professional practice for an educator in Ontario, as suggested in Section A, within a Akunehsye ·ni2 context the Additional Qualification Course: Teaching Tuscarora is meant to foster in candidates also the professional knowledge, skills, dispositions and practices related to the teaching of Tuscarora within a Akunehsye ·ni2 context, including (Figure 3):

-- knowledge of the philosophy and vision of Tuscarora language teaching - an awareness and understanding that values and cultural knowledge are inherent in and expressed by the language - enhanced teacher skills and knowledge to support language teaching in the classroom - extended and deepened teaching skills specific to Tuscarora and how to apply that learning to delivery in the classroom - opportunities to reflect, communicate and apply learning through practical and hands-on experiences - an appreciation of the Tuscarora language and Akunehsyeeni? civilization - an understanding of authentic Tuscarora language experiences - Tuscarora language literacy (reading and writing) - extending knowledge of Tuscarora history, continuing contributions to Canadian national development and identity, political and spiritual leaders and ceremonial practices, including international relationships with the United States and other nations impacted by the Tuscarora and Akunehsye · ni2 peoples

-- exploring opportunities to teach in the Tuscarora language - fostering the professional agency and efficacy of Tuscarora language teachers - fostering the professional identity of Tuscarora language teachers - exploring and advocating for Tuscarora language revitalization strategies.
+- knowledge of the philosophy and vision of Tuscarora language teaching - an awareness and understanding that values and cultural knowledge are inherent in and expressed by the language - enhanced educator skills and knowledge to support language teaching in the classroom - extended and deepened teaching skills specific to Tuscarora and how to apply that learning to delivery in the classroom - opportunities to reflect, communicate and apply learning through practical and hands-on experiences - an appreciation of the Tuscarora language and Akunehsyeni? civilization - an understanding of authentic Tuscarora language experiences - Tuscarora language literacy (reading and writing) - extending knowledge of Tuscarora history, continuing contributions to Canadian national development and identity, political and spiritual leaders and ceremonial practices, including international relationships with the United States and other nations impacted by the Tuscarora and Akunehsye ni9 peoples - exploring opportunities to teach in the Tuscarora language - fostering the professional agency and efficacy of Tuscarora language teachers - fostering the professional identity of Tuscarora language teachers exploring and advocating for Tuscarora language revitalization strategies.